suggestionsbot/suggestions-docs/docs/docs/commands.md

 ```
 ,patrons
 ```
 View a list of all current Patrons who support Nerd Cave Development.
-These people, pledges big or small, are much appreciated and let the developers know good is being done.
+These people, pledge big or small, are much appreciated and let the developers know good is being done.

 ### Ping Command
 ```